Delta trap for monitoring insect pests.

 San Jose scale overwinters as immature blackcaps on the trunks and scaffolds of the tree.
 The nymphs remain dormant under their waxy covering until the sap begins to flow in the spring, and they continue to feed until bloom.
 Scales are especially difficult to control on large trees with rough bark.
 Similarly to early season mite control, the secret to good scale control is good coverage.
 Growers should use a minimum of 100 gallons per acre (GPA) or more depending on the size of their trees.

 For commercial growers

 Before chemical products are applied, be sure to be in compliance by obtaining the current usage regulations and examining the product label.
-Product information can be easily obtained from CDMS.
+Product information can be easily obtained from Crop Data Management Systems (CDMS).
 Also refer to the Penn State Tree Fruit Production Guide.